-OctoDNS allows users to store their DNS configurations inside of .yaml configuration files and deploy changes via GitHub as a version control solution.
-In this way, organizations can implement multi-provider DNS solutions and maintain a single source of truth without introducing complicated maintenance or human error.
+OctoDNS is an open-source, infrastructure-as-code tool designed for managing DNS resources (zones, records, etc.) across multiple DNS providers.
+It allows you to store DNS configurations in .yaml files and deploy changes via GitHub as a mechanism for version control.
+In this way, organizations can implement multi-provider DNS solutions and maintain a single source of truth while limiting time-consuming maintenance or human error.

-Feature support will vary between providers and is not without a few drawbacks.
+Feature support will vary between providers and has a few drawbacks.
 In most cases, OctoDNS cannot be used to manage parity between DNS providers if the required configuration takes advantage of the proprietary features of either provider.

-The public GitHub repository for OctoDNS including documentation on its features and supported providers can be found here: https://github.com/github/octodns
+The public GitHub repository for OctoDNS, including documentation on its supported features and providers, is found here: https://github.com/github/octodns